raahulahlawat/Docker/Docker_Document.md

 sudo docker image build -t (image_name):1 .
 ```

-* . is indicating that docker file is in current working directory
+* . indicates that the docker file is in the current working directory

 ## To remove image